Attractions, Beaches & Things to Do in Pelion

 Sandy with small pebbles and shallow water is ideal for families, while it's the longest beach of Pelion.

-Settlement dating from the New Stone-Age era at 4.800 BC, found in excavations started in 1886.
+Prehistoric settlement that dates from the New Stone-Age era at 4.800 BC.
+It was revealed in excavations that began in 1886.

-A relatively new coastal city founded in 1907 from the refugees of the old city of Anchialos located today in south-east Bulgaria.
+A relatively new coastal city founded in 1907 from the refugees of the old city of Anchialos that is located in south-east Bulgaria.

 Not-organized sand & pebble beach that never gets crowded and has a peaceful and relaxing notion.